MadSuleiman/smw-wasm/README.md

 # smw
-A reimplementation of Super Mario World.
+A reimplementation of Super Mario World by snesrev, ported to WASM by MadSuleiman

-Our discord server is: https://discord.gg/AJJbJAzNNJ
+The discord server is: https://discord.gg/AJJbJAzNNJ

 ## About